Lovrom8/RSMods/DLL/Framework/docs/hud-registry.md

   inside `DisplayMixer`; it is now `VolumeControl::CurrentVolume(channel)`, called on MainThread where the other volume ops live.
 The mod no longer touches Wwise directly.

-The result: `GameOverlay` is back to being purely the DX9 render backend (device, font cache, `DX9DrawText`, `WindowSize`, and `DrawModHud`), and all mods are self-contained.
-All bespoke `Display*` functions have been retired, making `DrawModHud` the single overlay draw path in the entire codebase.
+The result: `GameOverlay` is back to being purely the DX9 render backend for `Framework::Hud()` that encapsulates font caching and text layout.
+All bespoke `Display*` functions have been retired, making `GameOverlay::RenderOverlay` the single overlay draw path in the entire codebase.

 ## Completed ports & consumers